Chris Godwin Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Matchup vs. New Orleans

-- Godwin's 55.6 receiving yards per game in his nine matchups against the Saints are 20.9 fewer than his over/under for Sunday's game.
+- In his nine matchups against the Saints, Godwin's 55.6 receiving yards average is 17.9 less than his over/under for Sunday's game (73.5).

-- In nine matchups with the Saints, Godwin has had a TD catch four times, including multiple scores in one game.
+- Godwin, in nine matchups, had a touchdown catch four times.
+And he had multiple TDs in one of those four games.

-- This week Godwin will face the NFL's 20th-ranked pass defense (265.5 yards allowed per game).
+- The 265.5 yards per game the Saints are conceding through the air makes them the NFL's 20th-ranked pass defense.

-- The Saints have conceded six passing TDs this season (1.0 per game), ranking them second among NFL defenses.
+- The Saints' defense is second in the league, conceding 1.0 passing touchdowns per game.

 Recent Performances